Best Practice Naming Conventions for Email Marketers to stay organised

 Some names might be better left alone to avoid complications.

-Learn more about our ActiveCampaign Academy membership
+Learn more about our Slick Business Academy

-Get more help with creating and using naming conventions in ActiveCampaign
+Get more help with creating and using naming conventions

-For documentation, the secret weapon is AirTable, using a template I developed specifically for ActiveCampaign accounts – that’s available in the Academy and it’s totally worth joining for the time saved and stress magically gone away.
+For documentation, the secret weapon is AirTable (using a template I developed specifically for ActiveCampaign accounts) – that’s available in the Academy and it’s totally worth joining for the time saved and stress magically gone away.

 So now you know more about what you should be doing to make life easier for the humans and machines – this will save you time and money, make for a better customer experience, and help you to make more sales with marketing automation.

-Learn more about our ActiveCampaign Academy membership
+Learn more about our Slick Business Academy

 ActiveCampaign Academy

-Learn more about The ActiveCampaign Academy here
+Learn more about The Slick Business Academy here

 Expert strategic and technical advice from Kay Peacey whenever you need it.